 I’ve seen bands come to this event with their eyes wide open and they leave totally ready to go out and slay the dragon.
 I’ve seen other bands come and realize, “Wow, we don’t have the get-up-and-go that these other guys do, but it’s really easy to do it nowadays.”

-This past summer, we ended up getting over 3,000 submissions through ReverbNation and Sonicbids.
+In past years, we ended up getting over 3,000 submissions through ReverbNation and Sonicbids.
 We took close to 200 acts.
-All they have to do is pay their own expenses to come to the event, which means a hotel for $99 per night.
-That’s a pretty good deal.

 If you go to the submission page of our website, you can see the different ways there are to submit to a showcase.
 The best way to come to our event each year is to get selected to showcase.
 But any act or artist that pays to submit automatically gets free registration credentials for them and their whole team to come to the event.
 That way, even if they are not selected to showcase, they are still welcome to come.
 A lot of other music conferences are doing the same thing now, and I think it’s a genius idea.